guardrail-dev/guardrail/modules/microsite/docs/scala/akka-http/generating-a-server.md

 ```

 Because `E` is an arbitrary type, you may extract anything, including the full `HttpRequest` itself.
 Multiple values may be extracted using tuples.
-If you do not wish to extract anything, perhaps because the `Directive` acts as a gate which `pass`es some requests and `reject`s others, simply provide `String => Directive1[Unit]` and write your handler implementation to extend `Handler[Any]`.
+If you do not wish to extract anything, perhaps because the `Directive` acts as a gate which `pass`es some requests and `reject`s others, simply provide `String => Directive1[Unit]` and write your handler implementation to extend `Handler[Unit]`.

 Generating test-only (real) server mocks for unit tests
 -------------------------------------------------------